 Keywords: Mobile Wallet, Payments, Technology, Micro Payments, UPI

 Institution: WeChat Pay, Alipay, Tencent, Line Pay, Apple Pay, Prompt Pay, PayPal, M-Pesa

-Country: India, USA, China, Thailand
+Country: India, China, Thailand

 Region: Asia Pacific, Middle East, Europe, North America, Africa